The Two-Loop Ladder Diagram and Representations of U(2,2): Introduction

 \section{Introduction}

 Feynman diagrams are a pictorial way of describing integrals predicting possible outcomes of interactions of subatomic particles in the context of quantum field physics.
 As the number of variables which are being integrated out increases, the integrals become more and more difficult to compute.
 But in the cases when the integrals can be computed, the accuracy of their prediction is amazing.
-Many of these diagrams corresponding to real-world scenarios result in integrals that are divergent in mathematical sense.
-Physicists have a collection of competing techniques called ``renormalization'' of Feynman integrals which ``cancel out the infinities'' coming from different parts of the diagrams.
-After renormalization, calculations using Feynman diagrams still match experimental results with very high accuracy.
-(For a survey of various renormalization techniques see, for example, \cite{Sm}.)
-However, these renormalization techniques appear very suspicious to mathematicians and attract criticism from physicists as well.
-For example, do you get the same result if you apply a different technique?
-If the results are different, how do you choose the ``right'' technique?
-Or, if the results are the same, what is the reason for that?
-Most of these questions will be resolved if one finds an intrinsic mathematical meaning of Feynman diagrams, and Igor Frenkel's groundbreaking idea is that at least some types of Feynman diagrams can be interpreted in the context of representation theory and quaternionic analysis.

-A number of mathematicians already work on this problem of finding such an interpretation, mostly in the setting of algebraic geometry.
+Feynman diagrams are also very interesting objects from mathematical perspective, and a number of mathematicians are trying to find their intrinsic mathematical meaning, mostly in the setting of algebraic geometry.
 See, for example, \cite{Mar} for a summary of these algebraic-geometric developments as well as a comprehensive list of references.
-On the other hand, in \cite{FL1,FL3} we give natural identifications of the two fundamental Feynman diagrams shown in Figure \ref{basic} with representation-theoretic objects in the context of quaternionic analysis.
+On the other hand, Igor Frenkel has noticed that at least some types of Feynman diagrams can be interpreted in the context of representation theory and quaternionic analysis.
+Thus, in \cite{FL1, FL3} we give natural identifications of the two fundamental Feynman diagrams shown in Figure \ref{basic} with projectors onto irreducible components of certain representations of $U(2,2)$ in the context of quaternionic analysis.
+For example, the one-loop Feynman diagram is identified with the projection onto the first irreducible component $(\rho_1,\Zh^+)$ in the decomposition of the tensor product of two representations of $\mathfrak{u}(2,2)$ into irreducible subrepresentations:

-The case of vacuum polarization diagram is particularly interesting, since it represents a divergent integral.
-The vacuum polarization diagram is identified with a certain quaternionic analogue of the Cauchy formula for the second order pole